 Valves on the inside of the fork regulate the shock attenuation.
 They control the flow of oil.
 The speed at which the suspension fork compresses or extends changes.
 It is therefore possible to optimise the fork response for various obstacles.
 Blocking the shock attenuation can also reduce the rocking motion while pedalling.
 But shock attenuation must be open to a degree at least when you are riding downhill or offroad.
 Shock attenuation is adjustable on many suspension forks.
 Extension speed is adjusted by means of the rebound.
-The instrument to set the speed may be located on the underside of the dip tube ("Fig. 1/ Rebound" on page 38) of on the fork crown.
-The corresponding adjustment knob is usually red.
+The instrument to set the speed may be located on the underside of the dip tube ("Fig. 2/ Rebound source: Fox" on page 37) of on the fork crown.
+The corresponding adjustment Fig. 2/37 Rebound source: Fox knob is usually red.